JoshuaHabif/TextualDataPredictiveAnalytics/README.md

-Finally, I use the class labels to produce a confusion matrix, and provide the accuracy, precision, and recall of our classification model.
+Finally, I use the class labels to produce a confusion matrix, and provide the accuracy, precision, and recall of  classification model.